Where Hegel Screwed Up

 J3: John is not identical with Manhood.

-But then again, if John is a man, he must be identical with (or, at least, he must share in) what other men are, so we must now conclude:
+The argument then proceeded thus: but, if John is a man, he must be identical with (or, at least, he must share in) what other men are, so we must now conclude:

 J4: John is not not identical with Manhood.